ferret-stack/ferret-stack.github.io/_posts/2025-09-01-Dinkie-Thinking.md

 date: 2025-09-03
 ferret: creative
 category: [pens, stationery]
-tags: [ensso, conway-stewart, wingsung, benu, zebra]
+tags: [Ensso, Conway Stewart, Benu, Wingsung]
 author: Ferret Stack
 ---
 It's been an encouraging two weeks.
 I wrote the first chapter for a story I'm writing for my nanna (more on her later), completed a 2-day fast, and got some really great mid-week poker study done, which translated to great weekend performance at the tables